PHASES OF COMPETITION

 Judges will be looking for the delegate's ability to express themselves clearly and must project a pleasant personality at all times.
-Interviews are conducted round-robin style.
-Focus is primarily on the delegate's personal information provided by the delegate with the National Paperwork on April 15th.
+Each contestant will be asked a question about B.R.A.V.E by each judge.
+Miss American Scholar Interviews are conducted round-robin style.
+Focus is primarily on the delegate's personal information provided by the delegate with the National Paperwork submitted by the due date.
 Interview outfits should make the delegate look her best.
 It may be a dress or outfit appropriate for a job interview or church and should be age-appropriate.

 Judging criteria: speaking skills, demeanor, personality, beauty, grooming, and fashion sense.

 Little Miss and Young Miss Interview: 2 minutes

 Pre-Teen, JR Teen, Teen, Miss, and Ms. Interview: 5 minutes

 One full-length gown of the delegate's choice in a style and color that also best compliments the delegate.
 Shoes can be clear acrylic, nude, or the same color as the dress.
 Gowns should also reflect the delegate's age.
 Any color is acceptable.

 Judging criteria: confidence, on-stage presence, modeling, poise, elegance, beauty, and fashion sense.